Make it your FIRST priority to spend 15 minutes a day with God in Bible study and prayer.

 The best place for me to do this each day is: ___________________________.

 “God, you are the one true God.
 It is amazing that you want to spend time with me.
 Thank you for loving me and wanting to be close to me.
 I want to be close to you, too.
 I confess that it will be a challenge for me to spend time with you each day, but I believe you are worth whatever sacrifice it takes.
 Today, I commit to making it a priority to spend time with you each day.
-I commit to reading the book of Luke and praying to you.
+I commit to going through a First 15 guide and praying to you.
 Please give me the desire and discipline to keep this commitment.
 Please teach me how to read your Word, pray to you and hear your speak to me.
 Please help me grow as a disciple of Jesus.
 And give me one person to share your love with.
 Amen.”